nottrobin/maas-docs/en/manage-cli-interfaces.md

 ```

-!!!
-Note:
+[note]
 There is no machine-readable output after the successful execution of the
 delete command.
+[/note]

 ## Create a VLAN interface